The Art and Science of Beautiful Espresso

-Along with a new found sense of control, the lever design brought out a surprising discovery – crema.
+Along with a newfound sense of control, the lever design brought out a surprising discovery – crema.
 Though Gaggia had been searching for a fuller, more complete extraction, he could not have imagined this would include the light-colored, creamy foam that has now become the defining characteristic of true espresso.
 This new steam-free brewing technique transformed espresso into what it is today, and Achille Gaggia went on to successfully engineer and market machines for coffee lovers across the globe, this was the beginning of the espresso machine as we know it today.

 Espresso (and its uses) in Italy.

 Italians are relatively strict about which type of espresso to drink, depending on the meal and time of day.
-Cappuccino is for breakfast and is not consumed after lunch or dinner!
+Cappuccino is for breakfast and is not consumed after lunch or dinner.

-- Affogato (“drowned”): Espresso served over gelato (traditionally vanilla).
+- Affogato (Drowned): Espresso served over gelato (traditionally vanilla).

-- Americano (“American”): Espresso and hot water, classically using equal parts of each, with the water added to the espresso.
+- Americano (American): Espresso and hot water, classically using equal parts of each, with the water added to the espresso.

 - Cappuccino: One-third espresso, one-third steamed milk, and one-third frothed milk.

-- Doppio: (“Double”) Double (2 fluid ounces) shot of espresso.
+- Doppio: (Double) Double (2 fluid ounces) shot of espresso.

-- Lungo (“long”): More water (about 1.5x volume) is let through the ground coffee, yielding a weaker taste (40 ml).
+- Lungo (Long): More water (about 1.5x volume) is let through the ground coffee, yielding a weaker taste (40 ml).

-- Solo (“single”) Single (1 fluid ounce) shot of espresso.
+- Solo (Single) Single shot of espresso.